atlassian/react-beautiful-dnd/README.md

 > Recorded on iPhone 6s

+### Understanding intention: tap, force press, scroll and drag

+When a user presses their finger (or other input) on a `Draggable` we are not sure if they where intending to *tap*, *force press*, *scroll the container* or *drag*. **As much as possible `react-beautiful-dnd` aims to ensure that a users default interaction experience remains unaffected**.

 ### Starting a drag: long press

 A user can start a drag by holding their finger 👇 on an element for a small period of time 🕑 (long press)

-### Understanding intention: tap, force press, scroll and drag

-When a user presses their finger (or other input) on a `Draggable` we are not sure if they where intending to *tap*, *force press*, *scroll the container* or *drag*. **As much as possible `react-beautiful-dnd` aims to ensure that a users default interaction experience remains unaffected**.

 #### Tap support

 If the user lifts their finger before the timer is finished then we release the event to the browser for it to determine whether to perform the standard tap / click action.
 This allows you to have a `Draggable` that is both clickable such as a anchor as well as draggable.
+If the item was dragged then we block the tap action from occurring.

 #### Native scrolling support